08:04

 Major players behind MCAD software are:

-While each software shares similar functions in producing 3D and 2D design data, capabilities vary greatly due to the underlying architecture and customer base.
-For example, some MCAD platforms might be more suited for automotive design, while others have new cloud-based workflows that can applied across industries.
+While each software shares similar functions for producing 3D and 2D design data, capabilities vary greatly due to the underlying architecture and customer base.
+For example, some MCAD platforms might be more suited for automotive design, while others offer new cloud-based workflows that can be applied across industries.

 When choosing an MCAD system, keep in mind that each platform is a product of its time.
 For instance, SOLIDWORKS was developed in the 1990s.
 While highly capable in its modeling features, it remains tethered to the Microsoft Windows operating system due to its roots and architecture established during its inception.